biehege/cheng/README.md

     $order->price()
 clear address table

-when cart submit, del it in cart;
+when cart submit, del it in cart ... ok

+when cart submit save all status in Settings ... cand current price and so on